 Madonna Was Raped at Knifepoint When She First Moved To New York

-We joke how Madonna is a 5,000 year mummy who just doesn't want to dress her age all the time, but in all fairness, she's come a long way and have endured a whole lot more than a lot of us can imagine.
+We joke how Madonna is a 5,000-year old mummy who simply refuses to dress her age.
+But in all fairness, she's come a long way and has endured a whole lot more than most of us can imagine.

-She appears on the November cover of Bazaar and on the inside she writes about herself, taking a look back on a 30 year career.
+She appears on the November cover of Harper's Bazaar.
+Inside, she writes about herself, taking a look back on her 30 year career.
 She starts with the years before she became famous:

 …Growing up in a suburb in the Midwest was all I needed to understand that the world was divided into two categories: people who followed the status quo and played it safe, and people who threw convention out the window and danced to the beat of a different drum.
 I hurled myself into the second category, and soon discovered that being a rebel and not conforming doesn't make you very popular.
 In fact, it does the opposite.
 You are viewed as a suspicious character.
 A troublemaker.
 Someone dangerous.